Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Fey Energy Sustainability
 Starting at 15th level, when you finish a short rest, you regain a number of your expended Fey Energy Points equal to your Charisma modifier instead of one.

-# Glamorous Abilities
+# Glamorous Magic
 Starting at 18th level, you learn additional spells as detailed below.

 **Greater Invisibility.** You cast the [[Greater Invisibility]] spell on yourself without a spell slot or components.
 Once you do, you can't do so again until you finish a long rest unless you expend 3 Fey Energy Points (no action required) to restore your use of it.
 Your spellcasting ability for it is Charisma.

-**Polymorph.** You can cast the [[Polymorph]] spell on yourself without a spell slot or components.
+**Polymorph.** You can cast the [[Polymorph]] spell without a spell slot or components.
 Once you do, you can't do so again until you finish a long rest unless you expend 3 Fey Energy Points (no action required) to restore your use of it.
 Your spellcasting ability for it is Charisma.

 [:classes/fighter/fey-warrior:]